Own website for artists and other creative: Why it is so important

 You don't have to wait until you have more time or "more successful" .
 They are also not too young or too old for this type of “technological” undertakings.

-Creating a website sounds intimidating, but it only takes a few hours for it to be used in large features.
+Creating a website sounds intimidating, but it only takes a few hours to get the basics up and running.
 Many great websites are created by young people with little money or resources.
-Teenagers aged 14 have experienced large online successes.
-With the permission of the parents you can start with it during middle school.
+Teenagers as young as 14 have experienced significant online success.
+With parental permission, you can start as early as middle school.

-Setting up a website can be an excellent project for an art, design or technology student. earn money until the time when you start career as a freelance artist .
-In addition, the skills you learn when creating a website improve your employment prospects after completing your conclusion.
+generate income until you launch career as a freelance artist .
+Furthermore, the skills you learn while building a website can greatly improve your employment prospects after graduation.

 The best thing is that the whole process is fun.
 It is exciting and enriching - almost addictive - to watch people from all over the world visit your website and see your content every day.